Christ College (University of Tasmania): Buildings

 The college's Sandy Bay campus buildings were designed by Dirk Bolt and are regarded as one of Tasmania's finest examples of post-Second World War Australian architecture.
 The college's design centres on four distinct buildings, each clustered around a central elevated courtyard, while still framing external views over Hobart and the Derwent Estuary.
 These buildings marked one of the earliest uses of concrete masonry for both internal and external finish, a style that became closely associated with the distinct Tasmanian architectural style of the 1960s.

 Since moving to the Sandy Bay site in 1962, Christ College has been made-up of six residential blocks, each named after influential figures in the establishment and history of the college.
 As such, the six college blocks are named in honour of four former wardens, the first Bishop of Tasmania and an important benefactor of the college.

 Gell: John Philip Gell was the first Warden of Christ College when it opened in 1846.
 He was born in 1816, and educated at Rugby and Trinity College in Cambridge before moving to Tasmania.
 In 1849 he resigned as Warden, returning to England to marry Eleanor Franklin (the daughter of Sir John Franklin).
 He strongly believed that the basis of the college's academic life should be its library, and one of his most notable contributions to the college is the original Christ College library collection.
 Gell was indefatigable in building this up from both his personal collection and those of his friends and family.
 Another reminder of him is his portrait (done later in life), which remains on display in the college's dining hall.
 He was succeeded as Warden by the Revd Philip Valpy Mourant Filleul of St Aubin, Jersey, Channel Islands, who held the post for four years before returning to England to become Vicar of Biddisham in Somerset.
+Gell was the inspiration for the original ‘old Brooke’ student and football-playing character in Thomas Hughes’ classic 1857 published novel Tom Brown’s Schooldays.

 Barrett: William Rothwell Barrett was the founder of Christ College in its current form as a residential college of the University of Tasmania.
 Barrett was the first Warden of the college to be appointed after the Christ College Act of 1926 and remained Warden from 1929 until 1949.
 In 1955, Barrett became the Assistant Bishop of Tasmania, but remained closely involved with the university through his role in the establishment of Jane Franklin Hall, then the university's first residential college for women.
 His portrait remains on display in the dining hall of Christ College.